little-world/rust-course/workbook/01-memory-ownership-projects.md

 - Total allocation time: 7 × 75ns = **525ns just for allocations**
 - Parsing 10,000 expressions: 70,000 allocations = **5.25ms**

-**Memory Fragmentation**:
-- Nodes scattered across heap memory
-- Poor cache locality (next node likely in different cache line)
-- Each allocation has ~16 bytes overhead for allocator metadata

 **What we're adding**: **Arena allocator** - bump allocation strategy:
 An arena (also called a bump allocator) is a simple memory allocator that hands out memory by continuously "bumping" a pointer forward inside a pre-allocated buffer.
 Individual allocations are extremely cheap (often just pointer arithmetic), and deallocation is even simpler: you free everything at once by dropping the arena.

-- Mental model: Imagine a notebook.
-Each allocation writes on the next free line.
-You cannot erase individual lines; you throw away the whole notebook when you're done.
-- Key trade-off: No per-object free.
-This only fits workloads where many objects share the same lifetime (they all become unreachable together).

 How it works at a glance:
 1. Reserve a big chunk of memory (e.g., 4 KB).